jakelazaroff/tinyrouter/README.md

 ### Reloading

-To re-run `get` handlers for the current URL, use `.reload()` — this always issues a GET, regardless of how the current page was reached:
+To re-run loaders for the current URL, use `.reload()` — this always runs loaders, not actions, regardless of how the current page was reached:

 ```js
 await deletePost(id);